 Memorializing a Loved One Who Passed On

-A very fundamental reason why funerals are important is because they permit the memorializing a loved one who has died.
+A very fundamental reason why funerals are important is that they permit the memorializing a loved one who has died.
 Funerals also permit a celebration of such an individual’s life.
 Indeed, the process of memorializing a deceased person is so important that many people set forth in their wills or other documents how they want their funerals are to be conducted.

 Getting and Giving Support to Others

 Finally, funerals are important because they provide an opportunity for grieving people to garner emotional support from others.
-In addition, funerals provide people the opportunity the ability to give support to others as well.
+In addition, funerals provide people the opportunity and the ability to give support to others as well.

 Underlying Reasons for the Increase in Cremations in the United States

 As mentioned previously, cremations have been on the increase in the United States in recent years.
 There are a number of reasons why cremations are becoming more widely used, including:

 - Ecological concerns